 Now with a knife cut it into any shape you want, like a diamond shape or rectangle, or squire.

-- Separate each square and keep aside in a plate.
+- Separate each square and keep it aside on a plate.
 It is okay to keep the squares on top of each other.
 They will easily separate when frying

 - In a Kadai or pan, warm the oil for deep frying.
 By placing a small amount of dough in the pan, you may check the temperature of the oil.
 This little bit of dough should rise to the surface rapidly and gradually.

 - Gently, slid the cut diamonds from the dough, into the medium-hot oil.

 - Once they turn golden brown on both sides, take them out with a slotted spoon.
 A slotted spoon allows most of the oil to drain out.

 - .
 Fry till all of them turn golden.

 Make Sugar Syrup and Coat Shakkarpare

 Now, place another pan on flame, add 500 grams of sugar, and 250 ML of water, and melt the sugar on high flame.